yochaigal/cairn/resources/frequently-asked-questions.md

   **Barry**: _"What do we know about the creatures here?"_

   **Warden**: _"You know that whatever creatures may be stalking this forest at night are very likely dangerous.
 You will likely not have time to chat with whatever is about to come out of there."_

+  **Esther**: _"I'm prepared to fight, then.
+I stand up and draw my sword, ready for whatever comes."_

 </details>

 ## How does the Warden decide turn order?